-A cover letter for a new graduate nurse is a formal document that accompanies your resume when you apply for a nursing position as a new graduate.
+It is a cover letter that acts as a formal document that accompanies your resume when you apply for a nursing position as a new graduate.

-The purpose of the cover letter is to introduce yourself to the hiring manager and explain why you are interested in the job and how you are qualified for it.
+The purpose of it is to introduce yourself to the hiring manager and explain why you are interested in the job and how you are qualified for it.

 In your letter, you should highlight your nursing education, and clinical experience you have gained, and any relevant nursing skills or certifications.
 You should also express your enthusiasm for the job and for joining the healthcare team of the facility you are applying to.